 The above does not apply to asthma inhalers which often need to be kept with the child.
 Parents need to complete our Asthma form to enable this.
 It is available from the school office.
 Parents of children with asthma should encourage them to learn to take responsibility for their own medication.

-The school is no longer allowed to authorise up to 10 days holiday for a family within the academic year.
+The school is no longer allowed to authorise family holidays within the academic year.
 These rules were changed in 2013.
 The school will consider requests for absence during term time on an individual basis and authorise those only that can be considered an 'exceptional circumstance'.

 Choosing to take a family holiday during term time will not normally be considered as an 'exceptional circumstance' and is therefore unlikely to be authorised.

-It is essential that you fill in the Request for a Leave of Absence form in advance of taking your child out of school, so that we know your child is safe when they are not attending school.This form is available from the school office, or you can download it below.
+If you wish to request a leave of absence under exceptional circumstances, it is essential that you fill in the Leave of Absence form, 15 school days in advance of taking your child out of school, so that we know your child is safe when they are not attending school.This form is available from the school office, or you can download it below.

 Since September 2015, a new challenge has faced every school with the reduction of the threshold for persistent absenteeism now set at 10%, reducing from 15% in previous years.
 This amounts to 19 school days in a year.
 This is a very tight target and is linked to holidays in term time and indiscriminate days off.